domestic first class cabin seating.

 Check fares on the “underdog”

-First class fares are competitive just like any other fare type, and airlines will discount to sell their inventory when they need to.
+First class fares are competitive just like any other fare type, and airlines will discount to sell their inventory when they need.
 Airlines often don’t have difficulty selling flights to or from their hubs, but when they’re flying to a city that is a hub for another airline, they may sell seats less quickly.

 For example, Delta Air Lines flies nonstop from San Francisco (a hub for United) to Seattle/Tacoma (a hub for Alaska Airlines).
 Delta’s hub in Seattle is relatively new, and they may have a less established customer base, so they often offer a lower first class fare in that market than either Alaska or United, which those carriers may also match on their lower demand flights.